 - Establish strong leadership support, backed by a clear governance structure and data strategy.
 To achieve net zero goals, it is critical that net zero initiatives have top management support.
-In addition, organizations need to set up a governing body or steering committee to oversee progress - however, only 13% have done so at scale.
-Organizations also need to develop a data strategy and roadmap to support their net zero goals. - Establish a robust foundation for emissions data management.
+In addition, organizations need to set up a governing body or steering committee to oversee progress however, only 13% have done so at scale.
+Organizations also need to develop a data strategy and roadmap to support net zero goals. - Establish a robust data management foundation.
 The lack of data completeness and reliability, high cost of data acquisition, and inability to measure emissions are among key challenges that are holding back progress on emissions management.
-To address such challenges, organizations will need to develop data platform capabilities to industrialize the indestion, storade. and processing of emissions data, build emissions data analytics and visualization capabilities to activate emissions data, invest in a carbon management solution to facilitate carbon accounting and reporting, and extend data governance capabilities to emissions data management.
+To address such challenges. organizations will need to develop data platform capabilities to industrialize the ingestion, storage, and processing of emissions data, build emissions data analytics and visualization capabilities to activate emissions data, invest in a carbon management solution to facilitate carbon accounting and reporting, and extend data governance capabilities to emissions data management.
 However, few organizations have implemented such measures at scale.
-For instance, less than one in ten (7%) organizations have automated the collection of emissions data. only 11% have implemented an emissions data cockpit/control tower for emissions data visualization, and only 13% have adopted a carbon management solution at scale.
+For instance, less than one in ten (7%) organizations have automated the collection of emissions data, only 11% have implemented an emissions data cockpit/control tower for emissions data visualization, and only

-- Drive usage of emissions data across business functions.
+- 13% have adopted a carbon management solution at scale. - Drive usage of emissions data across business functions.
 To ensure that business teams are equipped to use emissions data in business decisions, organizations should set up an internal carbon pricing system and invest in upskilling initiatives across the organizational hierarchy.
 However, most organizations are not taking such measures.
 For instance, only 7% are upskilling employees at scale on sustainability and climate change across levels (i.e., covering executive leadership, internal/operations teams, and new employees). - Establish mechanisms to ensure accountability for decarbonization across the organization.
 Organizations will also need to define clear emissions targets and carbon KPIs for business teams to establish accountability for emissions reduction.
 However, most organizations have not established targets for internal teams/functions linked with their overall net zero targets, and only 20% say they regularly (i.e., often or always) evaluate the performance of internal functions based on carbon KPIs.

-Collaborate with the wider

-ecosystem to expand access to

-reliable emissions data.
-Collaboration

-will be critical to accessing reliable data -

-especially scope 3 data that lies outside

-the boundaries of an organization.

-Key actions that organizations should

-consider include collaborating with

-the wider ecosystem to develop

-common methodologies for emissions

-measurement, helping suppliers measure emissions by providing them with carbon accounting tools, training, and support, and participating in data ecosystem initiatives to share emissions data.
+Collaborate with the wider ecosystem to expand access to reliable emissions data.
+Collaboration will be critical to accessing reliable data - especially scope 3 data that lies outside the boundaries of an organization.
+Key actions that organizations should consider include collaborating with the wider ecosystem to develop common methodologies for emissions measurement, helping suppliers measure emissions by providing them with carbon accounting tools, training, and support, and participating in data ecosystem initiatives to share emissions data.
 However, most organizations are yet to take such actions.
-For instance, only 14% of organizations have scaled initiatives aimed at upskilling suppliers on carbon accounting, and less than a third (32%) are participating in data ecosystems initiatives to share emissions data.
+For instance, only 7% are upskilling employees at scale on sustainability and climate change across levels (i.e., covering executive leadership, internal/operations teams, and new employees).